cybertraining-dsc/deprecated-sp21-599-355/project/index.md

 ## 6. Benchmark

 Your project must include a benchmark.
-The easiest is to use cloudmesh-common [^2]
+The easiest is to use cloudmesh-common [^4]

 ## 6. Conclusion

-A convincing but not fake conclusion should summarize what the conclusion of the project is.
+TODO

 ## 8. Acknowledgments

 Please add acknowledgments to all that contributed or helped on this project.
+TODO

 ## 9. References